Kwpolska/chriswarrick.com/posts/2018/07/17/pipenv-promises-a-lot-delivers-very-little.rst

 recommended by Python.org?
 Can everyone — or at least, the vast majority of people — benefit from it?

-(This post has been updated in February 2020 to reflect the current state of Pipenv.)
+(This post has been updated in February 2020 and May 2020 to reflect the current state of Pipenv.)

 ..
 TEASER_END